ibm-cloud-docs/codeengine/cmd_defs.md

 ## Domainmapping commands
 {: #cli-domainmapping}

-Domain mappings provide the URL route to your {{site.data.keyword.codeengineshort}} applications within a project.
-With {{site.data.keyword.codeengineshort}}, these mappings are automatically created, by default, whenever you deploy an application.
-However, you can map your own custom domain to a {{site.data.keyword.codeengineshort}} application to route requests from your custom URL to your application with {{site.data.keyword.codeengineshort}}.
+Domain mappings provide the URL route to your {{site.data.keyword.codeengineshort}} applications and functions within a project.
+With {{site.data.keyword.codeengineshort}}, these mappings are automatically created, by default, whenever you deploy an application or create a function.
+However, you can map your own custom domain to a {{site.data.keyword.codeengineshort}} application or function to route requests from your custom URL to your application or function with {{site.data.keyword.codeengineshort}}.
 Use `domainmapping` commands to create, display details, update, and delete domain mappings.
 {: shortdesc}

 When you set a custom domain mapping in {{site.data.keyword.codeengineshort}}, you define a 1-to-1 mapping between your fully qualified domain name (FQDN) and a {{site.data.keyword.codeengineshort}} application in your project.
 To configure and work with  custom domain mappings in the CLI, use the `domainmapping` commands.